Anatomy of a Perfume Note: Top, Heart and Base, Explained

 A working guide to the three-act structure of every fragrance — and how to use top, heart and base notes when you blend your own perfume with a DIY kit.

-Every perfume you've ever worn is basically a film in three acts.
+Every perfume you have ever sprayed is basically a three-act film.
 The opening.
 The middle.
-The long tail.
-Perfumers call them top, heart and base — and the moment you understand them, blending your own perfume at home stops feeling like guesswork and starts feeling like editing.
+The long tail of stuff still hanging on your shirt the next morning.
+Perfumers call them top, heart and base notes.
+Once that lands, blending your own at home stops feeling like guesswork and starts feeling like editing footage you already shot.

-Heart notes show up once the top has burned off.
-This is the body of the perfume.
-It's where most fragrances either land or quietly fall apart.
-Florals, spices, tea, fruit — anything heavy enough to stick around for two to four hours sits here.
+Heart notes wake up once the top has burned off.
+This is the actual body of the perfume, and where most fragrances either land or quietly come apart.
+Florals, warm spices, tea, stone fruit — anything dense enough to stay for two to four hours sits in this register.

-When you build at home with a DIY perfume kit, the standard ratio is forgiving: roughly 30% top, 50% heart, 20% base.
-Guides, not laws.
-Some of the most beautiful blends we've seen from Whiff & When customers break the rule entirely — a heart-heavy rose with almost no top, or a base-driven oud with the faintest citrus opening.
+When you build at home with a DIY perfume kit, the standard ratio most blenders fall into is roughly 30% top, 50% heart, 20% base.
+Use it as a guide, not a law.
+Some of my favourite blends submitted by Whiff & When customers in 2024 broke the rule entirely.
+One was a heart-heavy rose with barely any opening.
+Another was almost entirely an oud-vetiver base with a thread of yuzu on top, made by a Pune-based architect who had never blended before.

-Want to test the structure for yourself?
-The Alchemist Kit is built around exactly this three-act framework — six oils mapped to top, heart and base, so you can hear each act change as your blend warms on skin.
+If you want to feel the structure for yourself, the Alchemist Kit is built around the three-act framework directly.
+Six oils mapped to top, heart and base, so you actually hear each act change while the blend warms on your skin.

-The point of understanding the anatomy isn't to follow it.
-It's to know which rule you're breaking — and why.
+The point of learning the anatomy is not to obey it.
+It is to know which rule you are breaking, and why you chose to break it.

 "A perfume is not a smell.
 It is a film in three acts, projected onto skin."